 If you only need a mortgage of £150,000 to buy that same £200,000 property (75% LTV), there’s a lot more wiggle room: the bank might be able to sell your home and make back most or all of its money.

-There are only two ways to reduce your LTV: save up a larger deposit, or reduce the amount of money that you need to borrow.
+There are two ways to reduce your LTV: saving up a larger deposit or reducing the amount of money you need to borrow.

 If you’re close to an LTV threshold – say you need to borrow 91% of the purchase price, for example – try to cobble together a slightly higher deposit or see if you can negotiate a slightly cheaper price on the property.
 If you can manage to get your borrowing requirement down to 90% of the purchase price, you could be eligible for a cheaper range of mortgages.

 The other option is more brutal: try to find a cheaper home.
 This might not be the message you want to hear but it might be the sensible option in terms of your finances.

 It’s no fun being financially stretched and struggling to make ends meet, and the disappointment of having to aim slightly lower down the housing ladder now is a lot less than the anguish you’d suffer if things went sour with your dream home further down the line.